 If there is a company you are particularly interested in working for, such as Amazon, you should also take a look at the “hiring” or “jobs” section on its corporate website.

-WORK-FROM-HOME JOB OPPORTUNITIES ABOUND: The recruitment and hiring of virtual workforces became a rising trend long before the coronavirus pandemic, so jobs are out there.
-It’s a safe bet that this is a trend that’s here to stay as companies seek ways to sustain their operations in the event of future epidemics.
+WORK-FROM-HOME JOB OPPORTUNITIES ABOUND: The recruitment and hiring of virtual workforces is a rising trend, so jobs are out there.

 BRUSH UP ON YOUR COMPUTER SKILLS: Knowledge of virtual communications tools and technologies will strengthen your candidacy for work-from-home jobs.